 Our first stop today was the Schönbrunn Palace, a gigantic block of concrete with gorgeous adjacent gardens but unlike most around us, Alankrita & I decided to pass up on the inside tour and simply soaked in the view and quickly set off to our next stop – Praters Park, an amusement park with an unmistakably consuming charm.
 There, a lunch that included the rather greasy pork knuckle was consumed after which a couple of aerial rides got the head buzzing and in no time, it was 8 pm and a declaration for the day.

-The next day started with a picturesque rail ride to the land which hollywood conquered with The Sound of Music much before Yash Chopra could invade with the bollywood brigade – Salzburg.
+The next day started with a picturesque rail ride to the land which Hollywood conquered with The Sound of Music much before Yash Chopra could invade with the Bollywood brigade – Salzburg.
 A stunning city on the foothills of the alps with history and visual treats in abundance.

-We stayed at the oddly designed but comfortable Best Western Amedia Art hotel and since we reached before the scheduled check in time, we decided to part-take in our only guided tour of this trip – the stereotypical “Sound of Music” tour organized by Panorama Tours.
-For someone with a strong distaste for being driven on set packages, I pleasantly enjoyed the next 4 hours with some breath-taking views of the city & its outskirts, and although I wasn’t as big on the many hollywood shenanigans about of the movie, delivered exuberantly by our thoroughly enjoyable tour guide, this was a good initiation to the city.
+We stayed at the oddly designed but comfortable Best Western Amedia Art hotel and since we reached before the scheduled check-in time, we decided to part-take in our only guided tour of this trip – the stereotypical “Sound of Music” tour organized by Panorama Tours.
+For someone with a strong distaste for being driven on set packages, I pleasantly enjoyed the next 4 hours with some breath-taking views of the city & its outskirts, and although I wasn’t as big on the many Hollywood shenanigans about of the movie, delivered exuberantly by our thoroughly enjoyable tour guide, this was a good initiation to the city.

 Mondsee, a quaint lake township was a stop worth a separate paragraph here.
 Not just for the drive to get to there and not just for the beautiful church where the Captain married Maria, but most importantly for the oral symphony that the apple strudel with vanilla ice-cream generated in our mortal mouths – the day would have been satisfactory for that binge alone.

 We got back to Salzburg in the evening to call it a day amidst thundering showers that the city is well known for.
-The next morning began with a walk to a car rental and after picking up our little skoda for the day, a drive into Berchestgarden, Germany lay ahead.
+The next morning began with a walk to a car rental and after picking up our little Skoda for the day, a drive into Berchestgarden, Germany lay ahead.

 Hitler’s Eagles Nest was visited and checked off the checklist albeit with a dreadful incident for yours truly when ravens decided to help me consume a rather generous helping of french fries, both to my trauma and the other onlookers’ good humour.

 The highlight of the day and perhaps for the entire trip was coming up next with a visit to Lake Königssee and the lesser accessible lake Obersee.
-No words or pictures can do justice to the smack in your face beauty that hits you when you get to the latter but I would simply sum it up by calling this the most surreal view the eyes had seen for quite sometime.
+No words or pictures can do justice to the smack in your face beauty that hits you when you get to the latter but I would simply sum it up by calling this the most surreal view the eyes had seen for quite some time.

-The following day was the 5 hour train ride into the beer alleys of Prague.
-Upon checking into our charming attic room at the Hotel Noir, a 10 minute walk from the Central Museum, a visit to the riverside ferry restro bars was the perfect start to our last stop on tour.
+The following day was the 5-hour train ride into the beer alleys of Prague.
+Upon checking into our charming attic room at the Hotel Noir, a 10-minute walk from the Central Museum, a visit to the riverside ferry restro bars was the perfect start to our last stop on tour.
 The cultural differences between Austria & Czech were interesting to note, and so was the fact that people in Prague didn’t seem to bother much with meagre things known as side eatables to go with the beer.
 The only thing that went with a beer here was another beer.
 Swirling away in blissful burps, I wasn’t really complaining.

-The next morning began with a fantastic 10K run which covered the entire city center and old town.
+The next morning began with a fantastic 10K run which covered the entire city centre and old town.
 The stone laid streets and the surrounding buildings added to the flavour of the place.
 I’d never thought I would love being around so much of concrete but I suppose the influence of art done well was apparent.
-Customary visit to the Charles Bridge and the other common spots in old town was followed up with our best dining experience of the trip – a visit to The Salabka Vineyard and Restaurant.
-With our hostess Gabriella starting us off on a beautiful 3 course meal with the best selection of their local wines, her star chef husband, well verse in the Michelin ways of serving food that looked as good as it tasted, plated happiness infusing dishes for the soul.
+A customary visit to the Charles Bridge and the other common spots in old town was followed up with our best dining experience of the trip – a visit to The Salabka Vineyard and Restaurant.
+With our hostess Gabriella starting us off on a beautiful 3-course meal with the best selection of their local wines, her star chef husband, well verse in the Michelin ways of serving food that looked as good as it tasted, plated happiness infusing dishes for the soul.